-1. Residents of the new dwellings will not be eligible for parking permits;

-2. Considerate construction and timing to prevent nuisance;

-3. Materials removed from site should be classified and disposed of at suitable licensed facilities;

-4. Site clearance to have due regard to minimising the impact on wildlife.
+- 1. Residents of the new dwellings will not be eligible for parking permits; - 2.
+Considerate construction and timing to prevent nuisance; - 3.
+Materials removed from site should be classified and disposed of at suitable licensed facilities; - 4.
+Site clearance to have due regard to minimising the impact on wildlife.

-Reasons for approval: The decision has been made with particular regard to PPS1, PPS3, PPS9, PPG13, policies ENV7, T8, T14 and WM6 of the adopted East of England Plan, policies 1, 2, 3, 4 and 20 of the emerging Joint Core Strategy and saved policies NE9, HBE12, EP1, EP18, EP20, EP22, HOU13, SR3, TRA3, TRA5, TRA6, TRA7 and TRA8 of the adopted City of Norwich Replacement Local Plan.
+(Reasons for approval: The decision has been made with particular regard to PPS1, PPS3, PPS9, PPG13, policies ENV6, ENV7, T8, T14 and WM6 of the adopted East of England Plan and saved policies NE9, HBE8, HBE12, HBE19, EP1, EP18, EP20, EP22, HOU13, SR3, TRA3, TRA5, TRA6, TRA7 and TRA8 of the adopted City of Norwich Replacement Local Plan.

 The site is a brownfield site located to the west of Norwich within easy walking distance of the Dereham Road local centre.
 The site is in a sustainable location for new housing with good pedestrian, cycle and public transport links to the City Centre.
 The proposals would increase pressure for on-street parking, however it is considered that this can only be a material consideration where there are demonstrable safety issues that cannot be resolved by the introduction or enforcement of on-street parking controls.
 This particular area is already fully covered by on-street parking controls that should deal with any highway safety issues.
 Given the constraints of the trees the layout and design are considered to be the most effective way to efficiently redevelop the site and it is not considered that the layout would lead to any significant detrimental affects to the amenities of nearby residents.
-Subject to the conditions imposed the proposals are considered to be acceptable and in line with development plan policy.
+Subject to the conditions imposed the proposals are considered to be acceptable and in line with development plan policy.)

-© Crown Copyright and database right 2011.
-Ordnance Survey 100019747.
+© Crown Copyright 2011 All rights reserved.
+Licence No. 100019747

-Planning Application No Site Address Scale 10/02193/F Land at the corner of Stafford Street and Belvoir Street, Norwich 1:1,000
+Planning Application No 10/02193/F

+Site Address Land at the corner of Stafford Street and Belvoir Street

+Scale 1:1,000